 To learn more contact the Office of University Advancement at 903.566.7110, or any major gifts officer.
 You may also email firstname.lastname@example.org.

 Endowments are permanent funds created at UT Tyler in such a way that the gift principal is protected.
 Only a portion of the interest earned by the fund is distributed to UT Tyler for the purpose specified by the donor.

 The importance of endowments cannot be overstated.
 These funds provide long-term stability for UT Tyler and an enduring way for donors to honor or memorialize someone.
 Virtually every university and college in America highly prizes endowed funds.

 What purposes do endowments serve at UT Tyler?

 Most endowments are given for student financial aid to establish scholarships (for undergraduate students) or fellowships (for graduate students).

-Endowments may also be created to support faculty through Chairs or Professorshipsm, depending on the amount with which the fund is established.
-These funds are generally used to supplement salary and enable UT Tyler to attract an exceptional person, or to provide travel, research, or other needed funds.
+Endowments may also be created to support faculty through chairs or professorships, depending on the amount with which the fund is established.
+These funds are generally used to supplement salary and enable UT Tyler to attract an exceptional person, or to provide travel, research or other needed funds.